Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm: S4. twisted heterobilayer of checkboard and Lieb lattices (tb-CBL)

-The checkerboard lattice (CB) is a 2D square lattice with NN and NNN hopping on alternating plaquettes, forming a pattern reminiscent of a checkerboard (FIG.~\ref{fig:CB}(a)).
+The checkerboard lattice (CB) is a 2D square lattice with NN and NNN hopping terms on alternating plaquettes, forming a pattern reminiscent of a checkerboard (FIG.~\ref{fig:CB}(a)).
 While commonly studied in the context of Hubbard physics and strongly correlated phases \cite{PhysRevB.74.064429, PhysRevB.75.045105}, CB also supports non-trivial quantum geometry in its twisted bilayer.
-The NNN hopping in CB induces a quadratic touching cone at $M$ point in its monolayer (FIG.~\ref{fig:CB}(b)), supporting high Wilson loop winding number in its twisted bilayer \cite{PhysRevResearch.4.043151}.
+The NNN hopping in CB induces a quadratic-touching cone at the $M$ point in its monolayer (FIG.~\ref{fig:CB}(b)), supporting high Wilson loop winding number in its twisted bilayer \cite{PhysRevResearch.4.043151}.
 Without the NNN hopping, CB hosts a nodal band structure rather than a valley structure (FIG.~\ref{fig:CB}(c)).
-The specific TB Hamiltonian is: \begingroup\makeatletter \f@size{8.5}\check@mathfonts \maketag@@@#1{\hbox{\m@th \normalfont#1}}
+The TB Hamiltonian is: \begingroup\makeatletter \f@size{8.5}\check@mathfonts \maketag@@@#1{\hbox{\m@th \normalfont#1}}